Types of Workplace Harassment (and How to Stop Them)

 • Developing Clear and Comprehensive Policies: Organizations must establish comprehensive anti-harassment policies that clearly define prohibited conduct and outline reporting procedures.

-• Communicating Policies to Employees: Regular training and communication channels ensure employees are aware of and understand anti-harassment policies and procedures.
+• Communicating Policies to Employees: Regular training and communication channels ensure employees know and understand anti-harassment policies and procedures.

 • Regular Training and Education: Ongoing education on workplace harassment, diversity, and inclusion is crucial for maintaining a respectful workplace.